mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 The features presented work independently for every platform, and their output is similarly different (as the network device presents it, over the API of choice).
-Now, in order to preserve one of the most important adavantages of NAPALM, you have to abstract away the functionality, so the end users are able to use the exact syntax regadless of the platform they are targeting.
+Now, in order to preserve one of the most important advantages of NAPALM, you have to abstract away the functionality, so the end users are able to use the exact syntax regardless of the platform they are targeting.
 There are two good ways do do so, and it mainly depends on personal preference which one you prefer.